exterm/reference_extractor/IMPLEMENTATION.md

 - Eliminate Rails dependency
   - would be nice to just depend on zeitwerk, not Rails
   - instead of reading from `Rails.autoloaders`, can we just get the autoloaders from Zeitwerk?
-- cleanups
-  - pass filenames and paths around as Pathname objects, not strings
-  - introduce an Internal namespace